laur1s/laur1s.github.io/content/posts/cloudfront-functions copy.md

 ## Conclusion

 Cloudfront functions is a great tool if you need to do simple tasks like modifying response or request headers.
 It\'s more simple to use than Lambda@Edge and also provides simplified debugging, deployment, and monitoring options.
 I would like to be able to migrate all my lambda@edge code to Cloudfront Functions but as of now it\'s not supported by any infrastructure as a code tool.
-Personally, I think that having multiple ways to work with Cloudfront(Lambda@Edge and CF Functions) adds some complexity but CF functions looks like a great tool when you don\'t need full capabilities of Lambda and also provides a nicer developer experience.

 Update: